imrahulr/imrahulr.github.io/_posts/2018-08-01-threat-intelligence.md

 <a href="https://kafka.apache.org/intro">Apache Kafka</a> is a publish/subscribe messaging system, commonly described as a “distributed commit log .
 The data within Kafka is stored durably, in order, and can be read deterministically.
 In addition, the data can be distributed within the system to provide additional protections against failures, as well as significant opportunities for scaling performance.

-Kafka is generally used for two broad classes of applications:
+Kafka is generally used for two broad classes of applications -
 - Building real-time streaming data pipelines that reliably get data between systems or applications.
 - Building real-time streaming applications that transform or react to the streams of data.